wacncontent/CustomizeTool/output/articles/storage/storage-java-how-to-use-table-storage.md

 ## Configure your application to access table storage

-Add the following import statements to the top of the Java file where you want to use Microsoft Azure storage APIs to access tables:
+Add the following import statements to the top of the Java file where you want to use Windows Azure storage APIs to access tables:

     // Include the following imports to use table APIs import com.microsoft.azure.storage.*;